ctrl-alter-ego/jot-ideas/README.md

 # jot-ideas
 A Chrome Extension for quickly capturing ideas, snippets, notes and more.

-Built in pure JS, HTML, CSS and utilising Sopheon's design system elements.
+Built in pure JS, HTML, CSS and utilising design system elements.

 Code cannot be shared due to organisational ownership, however feel free to check out the demo below, or download it for yourself from the Chrome store: